solracnauj92/youmatterproject4/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/solracnauj92/youmatterproject4)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+# Acknowledgements

+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank my wife Sharon, for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.